omarsyed4/cf_ai_omars_theatre/README.md

 ## 📚 For Developers

 Interested in the technical details?
-Check out our [Technical Documentation](./TECHNICAL.md) for:
+Check out the [Technical Documentation](./TECHNICAL.md) for:

 - Architecture overview
 - API specifications